phoeagon/schedule-tour/features_todo.md

 - del event on calendar
 - bueatify message/call/friend panel
 - notifications when new message/call arrives
-- auto refresh message/call panel when new message/call arrives
+- call panel when new message/call arrives